 The nature of the mechanism will vary according to the proposal and the stakeholders potentially affected.

-We also convene two key formalised consultative forums through which we seek feedback on key policy, guidance and tools the ACNC develops for charities, as well as seeking views on the regulation of charities and emerging issues impacting the sector.
+We also convene three key formalised consultative groups through which we seek feedback on key policy, guidance and tools the ACNC develops for charities, as well as seeking views on the regulation of charities and emerging issues impacting the sector.

 The Adviser Forum is comprised of professional advisers to the charity sector such as legal and accounting professionals.